Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Benefits of Offering Ribs to Dogs

-Beef and pork have a lot of potential benefits for Fido.
-Both beef and pork offer a lot of protein, which is essential for forming and maintaining cartilage, tendons, and ligaments.
+Beef and pork meat have a lot of potential benefits for Fido.
+Both beef and pork offer good quality protein, which provides amino acids that are vital for a dog’s essential body functions.
+Protein is needed for building muscle and maintaining cartilage, tendons, and ligaments.
 Protein also promotes muscle, skin, hair, and nail health.

 Both meats provide the following vitamins and minerals for dogs:

-• Niacin: Involved in many enzymatic and physiological reactions in dog’s bodies.
+• Niacin (vitamin B3): Involved in many enzymatic and physiological reactions in dog’s bodies.

-• Pyridoxine: This is involved in amino acid metabolism and the creation of neurotransmitters.
+• Pyridoxine (vitamin B6): This is involved in amino acid metabolism and the creation of neurotransmitters.

 • Zinc: Is involved in enzymatic functions, carbohydrate metabolism, wound healing, and immune system health.